WHAT WE DO

 Our Mission: To ease the financial burden of infertility treatment

-Dani Friesen is Saskatoon native with a really big heart.
-She was in the finance sector of the car industry and now the mortgage field.
+Dani Cooper is Saskatoon native with a really big heart.
+She has spent most of her career in the finance sector and the last four years in the mortgage field at Mint Mortgage.
 She has seen how financially damaging fertility treatments can be on a family.
 The FFFS was her idea and she is determined to help as many families as possible.

-When she’s not working, you’ll see Dani hosting events for friends and family, swimming in the pool or enjoying quiet time at home with her partner, Toby.
+When she’s not working, you’ll see Dani hosting events for friends and family, swimming in the pool or enjoying quiet time at home with her husband, Toby.

 Kelsey Connell is an Ontario transplant who has lived in Saskatchewan for the last ten years.
 The prairies have won her over and she’s proud to call small town Saskatchewan home.
-She has an amazing husband, Clayton, a miracle daughter, Claire, four angel babies and a rainbow baby on the way!
+She has an amazing husband, Clayton, a miracle daughter, Claire, four angel babies and two rainbow babies, Callum and Chloe.

-When she’s not speaking out about her fertility struggles through her blog; What We Don’t Do, you’ll find her reading, practicing yoga, cooking for friends or running the dirt roads with her daughter.
+When she’s not speaking out about her fertility struggles through her blog; What We Don’t Do, you’ll find her working towards her Infertility Specialist designation, and did we mention she’s a marriage commissioner?
+She is also the creator of Potions Skin Care.

 You might recognize Wendy from her days as a news anchor and reporter with Global Saskatoon.
-While she loved her dream job, she has resigned to take on her newest dream job which is being with Aeralyn.
-She enjoys family walks or hikes, traveling, gardening, cooking (not baking), summer fishing (not ice fishing) and connecting with others who battle the beast @a.voice.of.infertility on Instagram.
+While she loved her dream job, she has resigned to take on her newest dream job which is being with Aeralyn and Lawson.
+She enjoys family walks or hikes, traveling, gardening, cooking (not baking), summer fishing (not ice fishing) and connecting with others who are struggling @a.voice.of.infertility on Instagram.

-Another Saskatoon native Riley Daku is FFFS newest board member.
-Although she loves to travel and explore, Saskatoon will always be home.
+Riley loves to travel and explore but Saskatoon will always be home.
 After completing her degree from Edward School of Business she went on to become a CPA and is currently Director of Operations at YWCA.
 Over recent years Riley has witnessed friends and family with infertility and the financial burden it places on individuals.
-She is extremely excited to join FFFS.
+She is extremely excited to be part of FFFS.

-When Riley isn’t working she’s outside exploring with her dog and partner Nigel or on a yoga mat.
+When Riley isn’t working she’s outside exploring with her dog and fiance Nigel or on a yoga mat.

 After witnessing friends and family struggle with infertility, Kristie Anne is excited to work with the other women to make a positive impact on people’s lives.